-In October 2012, President Monson made a historic announcement, lowering the minimum age requirement for full-time missionaries: Young women could serve at age 19 rather than 21, and young men could serve at age 18 instead of age 19.
-Since that unprecedented change, many other important changes and updates to Church missionary service have followed.
+During the opening session of general conference in October 2012, President Monson made a historic announcement, lowering the minimum age requirement for full-time missionaries: young women could begin serving at age 19 rather than 21, and young men at age 18 instead of 19.
+Since that unprecedented change, there have been many other important changes and updates to Church missionary service.
 Here’s a timeline of the most significant and substantial updates affecting missionaries over the last decade.

 Missionaries in the New York Rochester Mission began exploring the use of social media for missionary work in March 2010, according to Church News.
-After their mission president Michael Hemingway returned to work for the Missionary Department, he shares what he learned with department leadership, and a strategy is rolled out for missionaries to use Facebook and digital devices for proselyting and communication.
-By 2014, 20 missions are using social media.
-In 2015, the program is expanded to 80 missions and later to 160 missions within just a few years.
+When Michael Hemingway, president of the New York Rochester Mission, returned home and began working for the Missionary Department, he shared what he learned with department leadership, and a strategy was rolled out for missionaries to use Facebook and digital devices for proselyting and communication.
+In 2014, 20 missions were using social media.
+By 2015, the program expanded to 80 missions and later to 160 missions within just a few years.

-Summer 2013: Provo MTC “West Campus” is established
+Summer 2013: Provo MTC “West Campus” was established

-To house the huge increase of new full-time missionaries, two local apartment complexes about a mile away from the main Provo MTC campus are leased for missionary training and housing.
+To house the huge increase of new full-time missionaries, two apartment complexes about a mile away from the main Provo MTC campus were leased for missionary training and housing.

-April 2013: New mission leadership council roles are established
+April 2013: New mission leadership council roles were established

-Due in part to the influx of thousands of young missionaries responding to the new age requirements for missionary service, the Church announces that a new missionary leadership council is to be organized for each mission.
+Due in part to the influx of thousands of young missionaries responding to the lowered age requirements, the Church announced that a new missionary leadership council was to be organized in each mission.
 This council now includes the mission president and his wife, assistants to the president, zone leaders, and a new role: sister training leaders.

-In the opening remarks of the next general conference after the age-requirement announcement, President Thomas S. Monson says, “We have 65,634 full-time missionaries serving, with over 20,000 more who have received their calls but who have not yet entered a missionary training center and over 6,000 more in the interview process with their bishops and stake presidents.
+In his opening remarks of the 2013 April general conference, President Thomas S. Monson said, “We have 65,634 full-time missionaries serving, with over 20,000 more who have received their calls but who have not yet entered a missionary training center, and over 6,000 more in the interview process with their bishops and stake presidents.
 It has been necessary for us to create 58 new missions to accommodate the increased numbers of missionaries.”

-November 2014: The Provo MTC “West Campus” is closed
+November 2014: The Provo MTC “West Campus” closes

-The Raintree Apartments and BYU-owned WyView Park, spaces that were used to house and teach additional missionaries, are no longer used for missionary purposes and resume housing college students.
+The Raintree Apartments and BYU-owned WyView Park, spaces that were used to house and teach additional missionaries in 2013, were no longer used for missionary purposes and resumed housing college students.

-October 2017: A new Provo MTC is dedicated
+October 2017: The new Provo MTC was dedicated

-The new Provo MTC campus includes two new six-story buildings with 200 classrooms, more than 100 practice teaching rooms, and 13 computer labs.
-Before his dedicatory prayer, President Henry B. Eyring said that missionaries at the MTC will learn to support each other and to listen to each other—as well as to the Holy Spirit.
+The newly dedicated Provo MTC campus included two six-story buildings with 200 classrooms, more than 100 practice teaching rooms, and 13 computer labs.
+Before his dedicatory prayer, President Henry B. Eyring said that missionaries at the MTC would learn to support each other and to listen to each other—as well as to the Holy Spirit.

 A new edition of the Church’s guide to missionary service, “Preach My Gospel,” is announced.
-The new updates include a reduction in the number of “key indicators” missionaries record and report and replacing outdated references to “home and visiting teaching” with “ministering.”
+The new updates included a reduction in the number of “key indicators” missionaries record and report and replaced outdated references to “home and visiting teaching” with “ministering.”

 As reported by Church News, “The new, online call letter process will also allow missionaries to speed up possible visa applications and to often report earlier to their assigned missionary training center.”